foxnewsnetwork/foxyam/README.markdown

 Tasks
 =
+Wednesday May 7
++ permission system
++ clean out the db and rework a proper fixture system for testing
++ finalize negotiation into contract
++ negotiation finalize deal

 Tuesday May 6
 - offer show
 - negotiation #mark dead
-+ footer
+- footer
-+ finalize negotiation into contract
-+ negotiation finalize deal

 Monday May 5
 - negotiation make offer (split up FoxYam::Negotiations::SellOffers::Interactor and make it also generate an email)